 - Door finish: The common ones are stainless steel, white, and black.
 White tends to be cheaper, stainless is easier to clean, while black can easily hide fingerprint marks but will make your kitchen look darker.

 - Ice maker: It’s nice to always have ice when you want to concoct a cold beverage.
 You can choose from plumbed types or the ones with built-in water tanks.
+Should you ever need your ice maker repaired or replaced, you may wish to call out one of the best plumbers in Chinchilla to do the job for you.

 - Transparent drawers: The main advantage is you can easily see what’s inside without opening a drawer.